Labour hire licensing laws

 - require certain documents to be provided (such as worker's terms and conditions of employment or wage books).

-If an investigation finds that a licence holder has breached the Act their licence may be cancelled or suspended.
+If an audit or investigation finds that a licence holder has breached the Act or relevant laws, depending on the circumstances their licence may be cancelled or suspended.
 If this occurs, the business must immediately stop supplying workers.

 The LHLCU may also make a recommendation for legal proceedings.
 Legal proceedings may be taken where an inspector has obtained sufficient evidence and it is in public interest to respond to the issue of non-compliance.